 My now-husband hated his job, I hated our moldy rental house, we were planning to get married, and the time seemed ripe for a change.
-I started reading a ton of travel blogs, researched overseas volunteering opportunities, and kept an eye on STA Travel’s round-the-world deals for students and travelers under 26.
+We talked about him leaving his job and I started reading a ton of travel blogs.
+Then I researched overseas volunteering opportunities, and kept an eye on STA Travel’s round-the-world deals for students and travelers under 26.
 And that’s when our tentative one-month European honeymoon turned into a solid six-month RTW trip.

 Why six months?
 It seemed like a nice round number.
 It fit in well with the destinations on my bucket list and the lengths of stay in each country that we’d legally be entitled to (luckily, New Zealanders have it easy with visas the world over).
 And most importantly, it seemed about as long a trip as we could afford.
 Bonus: the Kiwi dollar was strong, and getting stronger.

 I’m willing to bet that as a Financial Samurai reader, you’re probably even more financially savvy than me.
 You know how to save.
 You know how to prioritize.
 You know how to hustle on the side.
 We’re not going to go over all that.